 This article was originally published on Edutopia on June 4th, 2014

 Game-based learning (GBL) and gamification are hot topics in education.
 These terms are often used interchangeably, but they actually describe different phenomena.
 GBL is when students play games to learn content.
-Gamification is the application of game based elements to non-game situations.

 Playing games can give students context for what they are learning.
 When my students played Angry Birds in the classroom, none of them asked what the purpose of learning x intercepts was.
 Gamification applications do not necessarily provide a context for students, but they usually give students an indicator of their achievement and progress.
 Placing a gold star on a paper provides reinforcement that students are on the right track and that their efforts have resulted in a positive outcome, thus increasing student self-efficacy.